HCL-TECH-SOFTWARE/digital-experience/docs/deployment/manage/container_configuration/volume_resizing.md

            storage: 3Gi
       ```

-2. Delete the StatefulSet that uses the PVC:
+2. Delete the StatefulSet that uses the PVC.

    Make sure to use the [`--cascade=orphan`](https://kubernetes.io/docs/tasks/administer-cluster/use-cascading-deletion/#set-orphan-deletion-policy) option to only delete the StatefulSet, but keep the Pods.